 When a deployment is created, we create two workspaces.
-One is the default workspaces where the whole team can create their mainstream projects and collaborate together.
-And there is “Training Workspace” which contains populated projects “Satellite_valisat” or “Valicopter_5000” where users can refer and see how the features of valispace.
+One is the default workspace where the whole team can create their mainstream projects and collaborate.
+The other one is the “Training Workspace” which contains projects like “Satellite_valisat” or “Valicopter_5000” which users can refer to and see how the features of Valispace work.

-Also, training workspace is the playing ground for the new users as they can create new projects and test and learn the features of valispace before testing in your mainstream projects.
+Also, the training workspace is the playing ground for new users as they can create new projects, test, and learn the features of Valispace before testing in their mainstream projects.

 Changing the name of the Project

-In case, if you would like to change the name of the project you can do that by going to the project module and within the side menu, click on “About”.
+In case you would like to change the name of the project you can do that by going to the Project Module and within the side menu clicking on “About”.
 On the right side, a new information tab pops up.
 There you can edit the project name.

 Few things to know

-There are few options such as “Deleting Projects” or “moving projects” from one workspace to another workspace or creating more workspaces that can be performed in the backend.
-These can be performed by the admins of your deployment or valispace support team firstname.lastname@example.org
+There are a few options such as “Deleting Projects” or “Moving Projects” from one workspace to another workspace or creating more workspaces that can be performed in the backend.
+These can be performed by the admins of your deployment or Valispace’s support team email@example.com.